deib-polimi/cpim-library/README.md

 Once you have successfully created the backend , you will need to instruct Glassfish in order to interact with the newly created database through MySQL.
 To do this you will need :

-• add between modules of the Glassfish JDBC connector for MySQL connector / j (found in the file tools.zip )

 • create on a Glassfish JDBC connection to the MySQL server

 • create two resources on Glassfish JDBC to use the two databases created